mkb79/Audible/docs/source/auth/authorization.rst

 Authorization
 =============

-For an example how to authorize please take a look at :ref:`hello_library`.
+For an example on authorization, please take a look at :ref:`hello_library`.

 CAPTCHA
 -------